wattry/express-typed-query/README.md

 # Express Typed Query

+Exhausted from double checking types passed to your data layer?
+Well this simple package leverages the power of [qs](https://github.com/ljharb/qs) and parses your query sting to usable types.
+Use real types when exchanging parameters without JSON serialization.
+Make sure your users can get the data they need in the mode flexible way possible.
-Converts query strings to Javascript typed objects with optional dates using [qs](https://github.com/ljharb/qs).
+Converts query strings to Javascript typed objects including dates and malformed JSON

 ## Install